Separating Ansatz Discovery from Deployment on Larger Problems: Reinforcement Learning for Modular Circuit Design: Experimental Protocol

-Episodes terminate according to one of two conditions: either a fixed maximum number of steps is reached, or the reward fails to improve over successive steps.
-The maximum number of steps depends on the algorithm variant, for the Global one it corresponds to the number of gates contained in the circuit of a QAOA with $p=1$ layers, while for the Block variant it corresponds to a QAOA with $p=5$ layers.
-This difference is meant to compensate how the Block variant only has very few actions available within a block, despite the overall circuit being deeper.
-The second termination condition depends on the improvement of the reward, which is governed by the \textit{patience} hyperparameter, initially set to 3.
+As previously defined in Section \ref{sec:rlvqc:episodes}, the episode where the circuit is constructed terminates when either the reward fails to improve over successive steps or a fixed maximum number of steps is reached.

+The first termination condition depends on the improvement of the reward, which is governed by the \textit{patience} hyperparameter, initially set to 3.
 If the step produces a circuit with a reward that is lower than the maximum obtained in the current episode, the patience is lowered by 1.
 On the other hand, if the reward improves the patience is increased by 1.
 The value of the patience is capped between 0 and its starting value, \idest 3.
 Once the patience reaches 0 the episode terminates.
 This mechanism prevents the agent from performing unnecessary actions that are unlikely to yield better outcomes.

+The maximum number of gates which can be inserted into the circuit is governed by a hyperparameter and is set depending on the algorithm variant: for the Global one it corresponds to the number of gates contained in the circuit of a QAOA with $p=1$ layers, while for the Block variant it corresponds to a QAOA with $p=5$ layers.
+This difference is meant to compensate how the Block variant only has very few actions available within a block, despite the overall circuit being deeper.